alexshadowolex/Spotify-Bot/README.md

   This will only happen, if the function is active and the bot has been started.
 * Update Checker -> Can be toggled off (show_new_version_available_window_on_start_up).
 Checks for new versions on GitHub and if there is one, a window will appear.
 * Song Info Command -> Can be toggled off (is_song_info_command_enabled_by_default, switch in UI).
 Command to display the current song in twitch chat together with a spotify link.
+* Add Song Command -> Can be toggled off (is_add_song_command_enabled_by_default, switch in UI).
+Command to add the current song to a certain playlist.
+This playlist is identified by an ID set in spotifyConfig.properties with the parameter playlist_id_for_add_song_command. <br>
+  To obtain this ID, simply extract it from the share-link: <br>
+  E.g. the ID in this share link: https://open.spotify.com/playlist/idinsidethislink?si=abc1234569ada is "idinsidethislink", the random characters between "playlist/" and "?si".
+Just crop it out and paste it into the properties-file.<br>
+  This functionality can be restricted to be used only by certain user groups:
+  * BROADCASTER: Only the broadcaster
+  * MODERATOR: Owner and Moderators
+  * EVERYONE: Everyone (careful with that one, your playlist might get filled with too many songs)<br>

+  This security setting can be done in the UI and in the properties files.
+Note that the value is case sensitive.

 ## Contents of data-files explained
 The files consist of following content: